The only dedicated comprehensive acoustic neuroma program in Chicago

-The program brings together a team of highly skilled specialists — including neurotologists (a subspecialty within ENT), neurosurgeons, radiation oncologists, audiologists, and facial plastic and reconstructive surgeons — who have extensive experience diagnosing and treating acoustic neuroma.
+The program brings together a team of highly skilled specialists — including neurotologists (a subspecialty within ENT), neurosurgeons, neuro-oncologists, radiation oncologists, audiologists, and facial plastic and reconstructive surgeons — who have extensive experience diagnosing and treating acoustic neuroma.

 Because of the complex nature of acoustic neuromas, Rush offers a team-based approach to evaluation and treatment.
-The team collaborates to provide you a comprehensive assessment, then tailor a treatment plan that includes the least-invasive options possible for the best outcome.
+Our specialists collaborate to provide you with a comprehensive assessment, then tailor a treatment plan that includes the least-invasive options possible for the best outcome.

 When to schedule an appointment